Antham22/manzana/README.md

 password: windowsPC4eva
 ```

-\*NOTE: The app is not connected to any backend database so all sign-up data and sessions will be lost on page refresh.
+\*NOTE: The app is not connected to any database so all sign-up data and sessions will be lost on page refresh.

 ## Built With